alperkumcu/alperkumcu.github.io/courses/ukI.md

 ---
-title: "History of British and American Culture"
+title: "History of British and American Cultures"
 layout: page
 ---